 If you flee the scene and fail to render aid to a pedestrian who has been injured or who ultimately dies as a result of his injuries, you could be found guilty of a Nevada category B felony.
 If convicted, you face a prison term of between 2 and 15 years, fines of up to $5,000 and possible suspension or revocation of your driver's license.
 (NRS 484E.010).

 These criminal offenses are in addition to any moving violations you may be charged with for traffic law offenses.
+Moreover, the victim could file a pedestrian knockdown lawsuit in Nevada.
 If you have been involved in a car accident that hurt or killed a pedestrian, you should seek legal advice from a Las Vegas criminal defense attorney as soon as possible.
 Please a call to discuss your situation.